 testimonial from andrew walker, my first mentor

-"I needed help and Phyllis was the first person I called.
+"I needed help in 1995 and Phyllis was the first person I called.
 My job was to build a high quality production group quickly so I called the best publishing person I knew.
 Phyllis not only came to help, she left her home and flew across the country to help.
 This is the type of dedicated professional and friend she is … [ Read more ]

 Inevitably I fell in love with San Francisco's East Bay and moved to the Oakland Hills.
 While living there under the magnolia trees I realized that it was time to branch out and start my own book design company — Magnolia Studio.
 My new company looked down on that beautiful "city by the bay" that I loved so well.
 My office space moved to North Berkeley and later to a larger space in Emeryville as I expanded my client list.
 Magnolia Studio moved north again to Sonoma County, California in November 2001 to design amongst the apple orchards, grape vineyards, redwood trees, the Russian River, and the incredible Pacific Ocean.

 Diversifying is the name of the game in order to stay economically viable and relevant, and so Magnolia Studio has blossomed and produces much more than just books.
 In 2010 I enrolled in a web design course at Santa Rosa Junior College taught by Muiz Brinkerhoff, and by the end of the course we decided to begin a creative collaboration of my graphic arts skills, and Muiz' web-tech experience.
 Our professional collaborations which have produced seven unique, custom websites, also gave rise to a strong friendship, and a wonderful cross-pollination and evolution of our different skills which makes for excellent team work with Magnolia's clients.